Napoleonite

 A fragment of napoleonite showing its orbicular structure.

-Napoleonite is a variety of diorite (also called corsite because the stone is found in the island of Corsica).
+Napoleonite is a variety of diorite.
+It is also called corsite because the stone is found in the island of Corsica.

 Description

 Napoleonite is a variety of diorite which is characterized by orbicular structure.
 The grey matrix of the stone has the normal appearance of a diorite, but contains many rounded lumps 1 or 2 inches in diameter, which show concentric zones of light and dark colors.
 In these spheroids also a distinct and well-marked radial arrangement of the crystals is apparent.
 The center of the spheroid is usually white or pale grey and consists mainly of feldspar; the same mineral makes the pale zones while the dark ones are rich in hornblende and pyroxene.
 The feldspar is a basic variety of plagioclase (anorthite or bytownite).
 Though mostly rounded, the spheroids may be elliptical or subangular; sometimes they are in contact with one another but usually they are separated by small areas of massive diorite.